 - Entrance: Adult: £6.50, Children: free with a paying adult

 - Hours: Sunday to Friday: 10:00 to 16;30, Saturday: 10:00 to 13:30

 Head out of the city to take in the picturesque local scenery of the North York Moors National Park.
 You’ll pass quaint villages and sweeping scenery as you make your way to the seaside town of Whitby.

-Whitby has a gorgeous abbey to explore, plenty of Captain Cook attractions, and a strong gothic subculture if you’re into that.
+Plenty of Captain Cook attractions, and a strong gothic subculture if you’re into that!
 You could also just grab some fish and chips and enjoy this with a view of the ocean.

 Grab the steam train (Harry Potter fans will recognize the station as Hogsmeade Station) and see the Hole of Horcum before returning to York.